mimiMonads/vixeny/docs/morphisim.md

     .stdPetition({
       path: "/withResolve",
       resolve: {
-        // The key name here can be any string
         hi: { c: () => "Hello world" },
       },
       // This petition consistently outputs "Hello world"